simon-hirst/Planets/README.md

 Run the start.ps1 script to run the project, or alternatively, navigate to Planets.Back\Planets\Planets and run 'dotnet run', or just run it with your IDE of choice.

 Then, navigate to Planets.Front\planets and run 'yarn install' followed by 'yarn start', or 'npm install' and 'npm start'.
+Although the node modules are included in the repo, so yarn/npm install should not be needed.

 # Usage
 In order to edit planet details, you will need to enter a password, for demonstration purposes this is set to "DootrixTest"